3191110276/ICO-Webex/README.md

 You will need to provide a way to authenticate with the Webex API - either using your own account or using a Bot.

 ## Claimed Targets
-To enable the tasks, you will need to claim an "HTTP Endpoint" Target in Intersight with your personal credentials.
+To enable the tasks, you will need to claim an "HTTP Endpoint" Target for Webex in Intersight with your personal credentials.
 ![Target Claim](./screenshots/target_claim.png)